AODQ/pulchritude-engine/README.md

 logger or default memory allocator, to be replaced.
 In other words, the only irreplacable part of Pulchritude is the cohesive interfaces between plugins.

+Some plugins in some cases are harder to replace than others and might require changing underlying assets.
+For example, the default scripting in Pulchritude is Lua, and to change that mid-project would obviously require porting a lot of Lua code.
+As well, shading languages might need to be ported if switching the underlying graphics API.
+The same might apply to image assets, font assets, etc. Some assets have custom backend implementations, like the data serializer and 3D model representation, which should make writing these plugin replacements a bit simpler.

 ---

 ### requirements